abbylewis/FeDOC/README.md

 ## Data sources

-- Field data collected in 2019 and 2021
+- Field data collected in 2019 and 2021, microcosm incubations conducted in 2021

 ## Funding sources